A scalable and robust vertex-star relaxation for high-order FEM: Introduction

 The most straightforward implementation of a vertex-star solver involves the assembly and direct factorization of the $\bigo{p^d} \times \bigo{p^d}$ patch matrices (which are dense for Lagrange shape functions).
 This becomes prohibitively expensive at very high polynomial degrees, with the Cholesky factorization of such a matrix requiring $\bigo{p^{3d}}$ operations.
 However, there exist bases for which the element matrices are sparse on affine cells, such as the hierarchical Lobatto shape functions \cite{szabo91}.
 In this basis, the stiffness matrix has a 5-point stencil in 2D, and a much larger 13-point stencil in 3D.

 Efficient relaxation methods that are $p$-robust may arise from the discretization of an auxiliary problem for which fast inversion techniques are available.
 For a more general approach to auxiliary space techniques, we refer to the work of Xu \cite{xu96}.
-In our context, the underlying PDE and the domain can be replaced by those of a problem which is solvable by the method of separation of variables.
+In our context, the underlying PDE and/or the domain can be replaced by those of a problem which is solvable by the method of separation of variables.
 The fast diagonalization method (FDM) \cite{lynch64} is a $\bigo{p^{d+1}}$ direct factorization that breaks the problem down into a sequence of one-dimensional subproblems.

+For the Poisson equation discretized on meshes with all cells Cartesian (all internal angles are right angles), the vertex-star problems can be solved directly with the FDM ~\cite{witte20}.
+Huismann et al.~\cite{huismann19} introduced a remarkably fast solver with $\bigo{p^d}$ scaling on such meshes.
+The linear system is statically condensed by elimination of the cell DOFs, and the reduced system on the interface is solved with $p$-multigrid and a restricted variant of the FDM onto the interface DOFs of a vertex-star.
+Since the statically condensed operator requires the exact inversion of the cell matrices, their approach has no obvious extension to the unstructured, non-Cartesian case.

-The FDM can only be applied to separable problems, thus it relies on a tensor product grid discretization of the patch, which is only possible when the cells are laid out in a tensor product grid~\cite{witte20}.
-When the cells are not Cartesian (not all internal angles are right angles), the method of Witte et al.~\cite{witte20} approximates the whole patch as a single Cartesian domain and converges slowly even when the cells are slightly distorted.
+The FDM can be applied as a relaxation by means of an auxiliary problem that is separable, but this requires a tensor product grid discretization of the patch, which is only possible when the cells are laid out in a tensor product grid~\cite{witte20}.
+When the cells are not Cartesian, the method of Witte et al.~\cite{witte20} approximates the whole patch as a single Cartesian domain and converges slowly even when the cells are slightly distorted.
 On general meshes, the patches may not have this structure, thus the FDM cannot be directly applied on such patches.
-An example of a vertex-star patch to which the FDM cannot be applied is shown in Figure \ref{fig:pentagon_patch}.
+An example of a vertex-star patch to which the FDM cannot be applied as a relaxation is shown in Figure \ref{fig:pentagon_patch}.